top of page

 "Lactate isn't the exhaust fumes of your engine; it's the recycled fuel that keeps the lights on."

-We've all heard the "burn" is Lactic Acid and that it's a waste product that makes you sore.
+Before we go any further, we need to clear something up.
+You’ve been told the "burn" is Lactic Acid and that it's a waste product that makes you sore.

 The reality?
 Lactate is the hero, not the villain.